-'Shrinking' the Database

-When you use System Architect commands to delete a diagram, symbol, or definition from a project, the information will still exist in the database, but be unused.

-To permanently remove the items, you must shrink the database - for encyclopedias on MSDE, this function is performed using IBM's SAEM (Encyclopedia Manager) tool; for SQL Server 2000, this function is performed using the Enterprise Manager tool provided with SQL Server 2000.
-For network encyclopedias accessed by multiple users, this function is normally performed by the systems administrator at various stages of the project, coinciding with versioning of the project.
+'Shrinking' the Database When you use Rational System Architect commands to delete a diagram, symbol, or definition from a project, the information will still exist in the database, but be unused.
+To permanently remove the items, you must shrink the database, using IBM Rational's SAEM for SQL Server.
+For Enterprise encyclopedias accessed by multiple users, this function is normally performed by the systems administrator at various stages of the project, coinciding with versioning of the project.
+See the online help for SAEM for SQL Server for instructions on shrinking the database.